 In this section, we leave the world of torus actions and consider the Key Problem for another famous class of algebraic varieties endowed with an algebraic group action, namely the \emph{spherical varieties}.

 Let $G$ be a complex reductive group (of simply-connected type).
 A $G$-variety $X$ is called \emph{spherical} if a Borel subgroup of $G$ acts on $X$ with a dense open orbit.
-This condition implies of course that $G$ itself acts on $X$ with a dense open orbit, and consequently the classification of spherical varieties is generally done in two steps. \begin{itemize} \item First step: classify the spherical homogeneous spaces under the $G$-action. \item Second step: for a given spherical homogeneous space $G/H$, classify the $G$-equivariant embeddings of $G/H$ (also known as \emph{spherical embeddings}). \end{itemize} There is a well established combinatorial description for both parts of this classification, but we will not go into details to avoid making this survey article too technical.
+This condition implies of course that $G$ itself acts on $X$ with a dense open orbit, and consequently the combinatorial description of spherical varieties is generally done in two steps. \begin{itemize} \item First step: classify the spherical homogeneous spaces under the $G$-action. \item Second step: for a given spherical homogeneous space $G/H$, classify the $G$-equivariant embeddings of $G/H$ (also known as \emph{spherical embeddings}). \end{itemize} We will not go into details regarding the combinatorics that appear at each of these two steps to avoid making this survey article too technical.
 We refer to \cite{Tim11} and the references therein for a complete account on spherical homogeneous spaces and their equivariant embeddings.